rekola/nanoclj/README.md

 1. Provide data visualization capabilities for the REPL in a terminal or GUI.
 2. Provide an embedded Clojure interpreter for C++ applications as an alternative for Lua and other scripting languages.

+An additional long term goal is to bring AI assistance right in to the REPL.

 ## Features

 - Terminal graphics (*Kitty* or *Sixel* protocols) with HiDPI support